 - It is the responsibility of class teachers to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time. - The class teachers in our school have high expectations of the children with regard to behaviour, and they strive to ensure that all children work to the best of their ability. - The class teacher treats each child fairly, and enforces the school rules consistently.
 The teachers treat all children in their classes with respect and understanding. - If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
-However, if misbehaviour continues, the class teacher seeks help and advice from the school lead, deputy headteacher or headteacher.
+However, if misbehaviour continues, the class teacher seeks help and advice from the assistant or headteacher.
 Records are shared. - The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the education social worker or the behaviour support service. - The class teacher reports to parents about the progress of each child in their class, in line with the whole-school policy.
-The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.
+The class teacher may, for example, discuss the needs of a child with the education social worker or the LEA behaviour support service.